ipamaas/travis_sandbox_nodejs/.github/CONTRIBUTING.md

 - **Roadmap**: contact us if you have ideas to be considered in our roadmap
 - **Exploitation**: write blog posts, tutorials, present the project on public events, ...

-If you just want to know how to use the project, see (TODO: Link to README.md)
+If you just want to know how to use the project, see [README.md](/../../)

 ## Is this your first contribution on Github?